dynaconf/dynaconf/docs/django.md

 > **New in 2.0.0**

-Dynaconf extensions for Django works by patching the `settings.py` file with dynaconf loading hooks, the change is done on a single file and then in your whole project every time you call `django.conf.settings` you will have access to `dynaconf` attributes and methods.
+Dynaconf extension for Django works by patching the `settings.py` file with dynaconf loading hooks, the change is done on a single file and then in your whole project.
+Every time you call `django.conf.settings` you will have access to `dynaconf` attributes and methods.

 Ensure dynaconf is installed on your env `pip install dynaconf[yaml]`